A graph theoretic model for the derived categories of gentle algebras and their homological bilinear forms: Combinatorial aspects of gentle algebras

 Even though every orbit in $\forb_{\quiver,I}/\Phi$ can be found in this way, in general there might be faces of $(G,\leq)$ that are not concatenation of anti-walks.
 We call them \textbf{full faces} of $(G,\leq)$, cf.~Example \ref{ex:twosided} below.
-It can be shown that any full face $\wlk=i_1\cdots i_{L+1}$, $L\geq 0$, is reduced and satisfies that $\GBQ(i_1\cdots i_{L+1} i_1)$ is a full cycle of $(Q,I)$, and that every full cycle of $(Q,I)$ may be found in this way.
-In this case we have

-In particular, the gentle bound quiver $(\quiver,I)$ has finite global dimension if and only if every ordered edge of $G$ can be extended to an anti-walk, see Lemma~\ref{lem:fgd}.
+It can be shown that for any full face $\wlk=i_1\cdots i_{L+1}$, $L\geq 0$: \begin{itemize} \item $\wlk$ is reduced, \item the corresponding walk $\GBQ(i_1\cdots i_{L+1} i_1)$ (see Lemma~\ref{lem:walkGQ}(b)) is a full cycle of $(Q,I)$, \item every full cycle of $(Q,I)$ may be found in the above way, \item we have \end{itemize} In particular, the gentle bound quiver $(\quiver,I)$ has finite global dimension if and only if every ordered edge of $G$ can be extended to an anti-walk, see Lemma~\ref{lem:fgd}.
 We call $\Cdeg(\wlk)$ the \textbf{closed degree} of a closed walk $\wlk$.